The geometry and topology of three-manifolds

-The geometry and topology of three-manifolds is a set of widely circulated but unpublished notes by William Thurston from 1978 to 1980 describing his work on 3-manifolds.
+The geometry and topology of three-manifolds is a set of widely circulated notes for a graduate course taught at Princeton University by William Thurston from 1978 to 1980 describing his work on 3-manifolds.
+They were written by Thurston, assisted by students William Floyd and Steven Kerchoff.
 The notes introduced several new ideas into geometric topology, including orbifolds, pleated manifolds, and train tracks.